-Prof. Clements is a historian of Japan, specializing in the Tokugawa period (1600-1868).
+Rebekah is a cultural historian of Japan, specializing in the Tokugawa period (1600-1868).
 Her research focuses on language, society, and the characteristics of Japanese early modernity, as understood in the broader context of East Asia.
-She is currently working on the linguistic and religious networks of exchange that linked seventeenth and early eighteenth century Japanese elites with Chinese and Korean exiles present in Japan following the Imjin War.of 1592-1598 and the fall of the Ming Dynasty.
-This work takes place within her project funded by the European Research Council, "The Aftermath of the East Asian War of 1592-1598".
+She is currently working on Korean exiles present in Japan following the Imjin War of 1592-1598.
+This work takes place within her project funded by the European Research Council, "The Aftermath of the East Asian War of 1592-1598" (2018-2023).
+The Aftermath project is a large scale attempt to understand the legacy of the Imjin War, also known as the East Asian War of 1592-1598 and Toyotomi Hideyoshi’s Invasions of Korea.
+This conflict involved over 500,000 combatants from Japan, China, and Korea; up to 100,000 Korean civilians were removed to Japan.
+It was the largest conflict of the world of the sixteenth century and involved the largest successful overseas landings by that date.

 Key words17th-19th century East Asia, East Asian networks, Cultural history of early modern Japan, History of translation, roots of cultural nationalism